syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

 ## Populating the properties

-The `PropertyGrid` allows to display the browsable and editable properties of the particular object specified by the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.Property~SelectedObject.html) property.
+The `PropertyGrid` allows to display the searchable and editable properties of the particular object specified by the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.Property~SelectedObject.html) property.

 The properties of the objects can be populated in the following ways,